AB-xdev/blog-test/_posts/2024-07-29-tci-introduction.md

   </tr>
   </table>

-For each infrastructure there is also a factory to create new ones.
+For each "infrastructure" (abbreviated TCI) there is also a factory to create new ones.
 This factory can be easily configured and handles such things as Container creation, PreStarting and tracking the created TCI for the additional features described below.

-Customizing containers looks like this in the TCI_FACTORY-Class
+Customizing containers/infrastructure looks like this in the TCI_FACTORY-Class
   ```java
   @Override
   public void start(final String containerName) {